jinpark-pro/developInSwiftFundamentals/README.md

   - Allow the player to choose between multiple personality quizzes from the introduction screen.
   - Randomize the order in which the questions are presented, as well as the order of the answers.
   - Allow single-answer and multiple-answer questions to have a dynamic number of answers, rather than always four.
 Hint: Rather than creating the controls in Interface Builder, you'll need to add/remove labels and controls from stack views programmatically.

+### Lesson 3.11 Evaluate Your App

+- Guide - Prepare Your Test
+  - The final step in preparing to test your app prototype is deciding who to test with.
+The quality of your data depends on the users you test with, so it’s important to select them carefully.
+And you’ll want to make sure that you’re ready right at the start to provide each participant with an enjoyable experience.
+  - Use the Prepare section of the App Design Workbook to finalize your plans for testing your app prototype.
+Then go for it—test the app prototype!
+- Validate
+  - You’ll have a lot of information to digest after testing your prototype.
+It’s important to summarize and draw the correct conclusions from your testing data so that you know how to improve your app.
+  - Work through the Validate section of the App Design Workbook.
+You’ll start by formatting your data to make it digestible.
+Then you’ll summarize your observations by discovering relationships between them.
+Then you’ll zoom out to root causes and identify core issues.
+- Iterate
+  - Look closely at your first prototype and you’ll see a world-changing app beginning to take form.
+Now comes the critical phase of any design—revising and looking for opportunities to make improvements, large and small.
+  - Complete the Iterate section of the App Design Workbook to use the conclusions from your analysis as a guide to reevaluate choices you made throughout your app design journey.
+  - And then you are ready to do two things—rework your app design, and then try to build your app using all the coding skills and tools you have been learning.